 - A person’s relative

 - A person’s partner and any relative of that partner;

 - A partnership in which a person is a partner;

-- Any corporation controlled by the person, by a person’s partner, or by a partnership in which the person is a partner.
+- A corporation controlled by the person, a partner, or a partnership in which the person is a partner;

-- Any director or principle officer of any such corporation listed above;
+- Any director or principal officer of any such corporation listed above.

 - A corporation over which the Hong Kong entity has control